Chat with us, powered by LiveChat

 Plate curl workouts

-• Make sure your core is engaged shoulders back and keep your breathing steady
+• Make sure your core is engaged, shoulders retracted and your breathing is steady.

 Alternative Way Of Doing Plate Curl Workouts

-• Engage your core, push your shoulder blades back and hold the plate against your thighs with your arms extended
+• Brace your core, retract your shoulder blades and hold the plate against your thighs with your arms extended.

-• Bring the arm with the weight plate up with your wrist higher than your elbow
+• Bring the arm with the weight plate up, keeping your wrist higher than your elbow.

 Benefits Of Doing Plate Curl Workouts

 Plate curl workouts come with a lot of benefits that are great for your arms if you want them to grow bigger and stronger.
-Plate curls are part of resistance training and study suggests that it acts like medicine for your body.
-Resistance training helps prevent the onset of several physical ailments such as diabetes, heart disease, and high blood pressure.
+Plate curls are part of resistance training.
+According to a study, it acts like medicine for your body.
+Resistance training, whether with weights or resistance band workouts, helps prevent the onset of several physical ailments such as diabetes, heart disease, and high blood pressure.

 Here are a few benefits we’ve listed for you: